Ecobee Thermostat Problems? Here’s The Fix!

 Ecobee Temperature Wrong

-A common issue is that the thermostat does not show an accurate temperature reading.
-If you are having this problem try the following.
+A common issue is that the thermostat does not show an accurate temperature reading, there is an Ecobee low temperature alert or an issue with Ecobee running heat when it shouldn’t.
+If you are having these problem try the following.

 Reset the Thermostat